javiquinte/owndc/tests/README.txt

-The POST request of network RO should result in a file of 43.520 bytes.
+The POST request of network RO (2 stations) should result in a file of 75.264 bytes.